Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/03_Vitis_Export_To_Vivado/README.md

   </tr>
 </table>

 # Vitis Export to Vivado Flow

 ***Version: Vivado and Vitis 2025.1***

 This tutorial has been subject to change for the last couple of releases following the updates and improvements of the tools.

-To align the flow and methodology with closely related tutorials, this tutorial is now replaced to be an instruction how to modify the new [02-Versal_Vitis_Subsystem_Flow](../../../Vitis_System_Design/Design_Tutorials/02-Versal_Vitis_Subsystem_Flow) into a pure Vitis Export to Vivado.<br>
+To align the flow and methodology with closely related tutorials, this tutorial is now replaced to be an instruction how to modify the new [02-Versal_Vitis_Subsystem_Flow](../../../Vitis_System_Design/Design_Tutorials/02-Versal_Vitis_Subsystem_Flow) into a pure Vitis Export to Vivado.

 The design structure is already prepared for this activity and will be explained in this guide.

 ## Introduction

-The Vitis Export to Vivado flow is intended for users preferring to handle synthesis, implementation and timing closure of the hardware design in Vivado.<br>
+The Vitis Export to Vivado flow is intended for users preferring to handle synthesis, implementation and timing closure of the hardware design in Vivado.

 More details and comparison between the flows is available in [Vitis Export to Vivado Flow (UG1701)](https://docs.amd.com/r/en-US/ug1701-vitis-accelerated-embedded/Vitis-Export-to-Vivado-Flow)

 The purpose for this tutorials is to prepare a design following the steps in this figure:

 ![](./doc_files/vitis_export_to_vivado_flow.svg)

 ### Modifications needed on the Vitis subsystem flow

 The Vitis subsystem flow tutorial starts by adding AIE, HLS and RTL blocks to a Vitis Subsystem, then uses Vitis export to Vivado flow to put the VSS into a full design context.
 In addition the tutorial adds more HLS example blocks to the extensible platform using Vitis linking and then exports the contribution, including VSS and AIE to a VMA which Vivado can import.